 For the unacquainted, Automattic is the company behind WordPress, with Mullenweg being the founder of Automattic and the co-founder of WordPress.
 What’s interesting about the company is that it has been acing remote work much before the pandemic.
 In fact, Automattic started as a distributed company, so it wasn’t a gradual change for them.
 The company employs over 1170 people that are spread across 75 countries and speak 93 languages with no office space.
 It’s a remote-first company in the true sense of the word.

-Coming back to the podcast, Mullenweg discussed ‘the five levels of distributed teams’ in it.
+Coming back to the podcast, Mullenweg discussed ‘the five levels of remote work’ in it.
 Here’s what I could gather from it:

 Level 1: The Traditional Setup- No Action Toward Remote

-Most of the companies, I believe, were here before the pandemic.
+Most of the companies, I believe, were at this level of remote work before the pandemic.
 At this level, there’s no intentional or conscious effort towards providing the option of working remotely to the employees.
 Rather, it was a given that employees work from the office space at particular hours in a particular city.

 Even companies that would let people ‘be available’ from home at times would be on this level.
 Because while your employees could be at home, and respond to emails, attend meetings, they weren’t really able to work because they did not have the right infrastructure or tools to work from home.
 At this point, your company had not really invested in collaboration tools like Microsoft Teams or considered security needs like VPN licenses.